Ushio/HoudiniAlembicLoader/README.md

 ## Dependencies
 - bopenframeworks (0.10.1)
 - Alembic (1.7.10)

 ## Alembic Setup
-vcpkg install alembic:x64-windows
+It has already embedded by https://github.com/Ushio/PotableAlembic

+No more "vcpkg install alembic:x64-windows"<br>
+No more *.dll

 ## demo
 ![demo](demo.gif)